eurmson/Holiday-Particles/README.md

 It is written in Java 17 and uses Java swing for the graphics.
 I am using buffer images to rasterize text and create the positon requests for the particles, then each paricle has a force applied to it towards the set position.

+It should be runable by simply compileing and running the java file, it does not take any commandline arguments.